back to buchty.net Casiorama back to Casiorama

 • CS#/CE# is the enable signal.
 Low indicates a valid data transfer.

 • OP# is the "data operation" signal.
-It seemingly differentiates data transfer from command codes (presumably like RS with HD44780 display). but unfortunately no further information is given.
+It seemingly differentiates data transfer from command codes (presumably like RS with the HD44780 display). but unfortunately no further information is given.

 • Data needs to be stable during Phi1=1 or is sampled at the 0->1 transition.
 Unfortunately, the datasheet is not clear here (whatever "signals vary by pulse" means).